DalerAsrorov/componofy/docs/AppArchitecture.md

 ## Content

 ### App Flow
-A tree where `Login` page is a root and the rest are children which form a connected graph.
+A tree where `Login` is a root with children that form connected graph.

 Login (root) => My
 My => Public